sigh/Puzzles/_puzzles/logic/spinning_room.md

+---
-# Escape from the spinning room
+title: Escape from the spinning room
+---

 You are trapped in a small square room.
 In the middle of each side of the room there is a hole.
 In each hole there is a push button that can be in either an